lucasrangit/docker-wireguard/README.md

+# Fork

+* At startup run PIA Wireguard authentication scripts to generate `wg0.conf`.
+According to https://github.com/pia-foss/manual-connections/pull/111#issuecomment-822824399 the Wireguard public key is deleted after a few hours of inactivity.
+Therefore, if your server is not online 24/7 this your Wireguard configuration might not longer be invalid.

 # Wireguard

 This is a simple Docker image to run a Wireguard client.
 It includes a kill switch to ensure that any traffic not encrypted via Wireguard is dropped.